Hairy black holes in AdS with Robin boundary conditions: First law of thermodynamics

 \section{First law of thermodynamics}

 To check numerical results, we wish to evaluate the first law of thermodynamics/black hole mechanics.
-If we regard solutions with nonzero $\phi_1$ and $\phi_2$ as the Dirichlet theory with explicit scalar source, the first law is given by\footnote{On general grounds, this first law in the presence of a nonzero scalar source follows from the fact that the grand potential is the generating function for responses of sources.
+If we regard solutions with nonzero $\phi_1$ and $\phi_2$ as the Dirichlet theory with explicit scalar source, the generalization of the first law of thermodynamics to the presence of nonzero scalar source and expectation values is given by\footnote{On general grounds, this first law in the presence of a nonzero scalar source follows from the fact that the grand potential is the generating function for responses of sources.
 In~\cite{Ishii:2018ucz}, this was discussed for the holographic superconductor model same as this paper except in the probe limit with the planar AdS boundary.
 Recently in~\cite{Li:2020spf}, this scalar source contribution to the first law was derived by using Wald's formalism~\cite{Wald:1993nt,Iyer:1994ys}.
-See also~\cite{Lu:2013ura,Liu:2013gja,Lu:2014maa} for ealier discussions.}
+See also~\cite{Lu:2013ura,Liu:2013gja,Lu:2014maa} for earlier discussions.}